RealProgrammersDontUseJavaScript/camlnet/README.md

 11. Install the GNU utils, by running *pkgin install binutils*, then answering 'y'
 12. Run the command *pkg_add -f ocaml*
 13. Install the links browser by running *pkgin install links*
-14. Run the command *links www.github.com/RealProgrammersDontUseJavaScript/camlnet/raw/master/camlnet.tar.gz*
+14. Run the command *links https://github.com/RealProgrammersDontUseJavaScript/camlnet/archive/refs/heads/master.zip*
-15. Hit enter twice to download *camlnet.tar.gz*
+15. Hit enter twice to download *camlnet-master.zip*
 16. Hit q, followed by Enter, to exit the links browser
-17. Run *tar -xzf camlnet.tar.gz camlnet*
+17. Run *unzip camlnet-master.zip*
-18. *cd* into camlnet, then run *./build_script.sh*
+18. *cd* into *camlnet-master/camlnet*, then run *./build_script.sh*
-19. If it runs successfully, (which can be checked by typing *echo $?*), run the command *./replace_inet.sh*

 If you've done it all correctly, then congratulations, you now have proof that Ocaml can be used to write device drivers.